In this day where we spend more time online than ever.

 However with an over saturated theme market and a lot of DIY webmasters it can be hard to choose a quality WordPress theme that fits your needs.
 There are a lot of bloated themes out there.
 Some with thousands of options, unhealthy animations and/or with really bad code.

 Honestly, you don’t need a thousands of options!
-Why on earth would you possibly want that?
 Of course a theme is a theme and not a custom built website so it needs some options.
 But the theme should be designed with a specific type of user in mind.

 Every website should have a purpose.
 The purpose and the targeted visitors define a huge percentage of the design.

 Another request I often get is to put in more animations and pizzazz.
-Your website should not have animations that are just there for the sake of animation.
-I mean, not serving any purpose at all.
+Your website should never have animations just because you think it looks pretty, not serving any purpose.

-You may find it amusing and hipster but your visitors don’t, trust me.
-Ask yourself this question again: “What are visitors looking for and expecting on my website?”
-Whatever the answer may be, it’s not the animations.
+You may find it amusing and hipster but your visitors really don’t, trust me.
+Ask yourself what visitors are looking for and expecting on your website.
+The answer is never animations.
+Animations can be very distractive and irritate your visitors.

 No matter how cool you think the animations are, too many irrelevant animations only distracts the visitors.
 It’s not what they want and they may end up leaving your website.